gear5km/Project-Reality-Arcade/README.md

 Project Reality Arcade is a work in progress modification of the original Project Reality mod for BF2, that aims to  balance PR's realism with less tedious game mechanics.

-As of v0.13, only a website with an incomplete weapons page is available, written in HTML.
+As of v0.13, only a website (project-reality-arcade.html)  with an incomplete weapons page (project-reality-weapons.html) is available, written in HTML at

-A portfolio of my work is also available
+A portfolio of my work is also available in "Kimani-Mbatia-Portfolio.html"

 v0.13 Changelog